coderedcorp/coderedcms/docs/getting_started/tutorial04.rst

     The edit screen for adding a new navbar

+Giving the navbar a name is required.
+Also note, as you use different editing interfaces in Wagtail-CRX, required fields are marked with a red asterisk (*).
-Name your navbar.
-In this case, this will be our main navigation bar so we have simply named it Main Nav.
+Since, this will be a site wide navigation bar we have named it Main Nav Bar.

 There are three types of links that you can add to your navbar.
 Let's briefly describe each one: